 Yes!
-The Switch Lite contains a gyroscope and accelerometer just like the standard Switch console does.
-You might think they're only found in the Joy-Con, but that's incorrect - many of the Labo toys couldn't work without the console's own motion sensing abilities.
+The Switch Lite contains a gyroscope and accelerometer just like the standard Switch console does (you might have thought they're only found in the Joy-Con, but that's incorrect - many of the Labo toys couldn't work without the console's own motion sensing abilities).
 Therefore, games like Fortnite, Splatoon 2 and DOOM will still have full gyro aiming functionality on Switch Lite.

 *Can I use Switch Lite with Nintendo Labo/Labo VR?

 Hmm, well here's the problem.
-The software should run and you should be able to construct your Toy-Con with no problems using Switch Lite, and a pair of Joy-Con should enable you to operate some of them without a hitch.
+The software will boot up and you should be able to construct your Toy-Con with no problems using Switch Lite, and a pair of Joy-Con should enable you to operate some of them without a hitch.
 However, anything which involves the direct interaction between cardboard and the base console won't work with Switch Lite.

 The Labo VR Goggles, for example, won't house Switch Lite because of the smaller form factor.
 Likewise, Switch Lite will not fit inside the Toy-Con House, either.
-If you're incredibly creative, there might be homemade workarounds, but if you're buying a Switch and you want to play with the Nintendo Labo sets, we strongly recommend you get the standard Switch it was designed for instead.
+If you're incredibly creative, there might be homemade workarounds, but if you're buying a Switch and you want to play with the Nintendo Labo sets, we strongly recommend you get the standard Switch for which it was designed.

 Got any questions about the Nintendo Switch Lite?
 Let us know in the comments and we'll do our best to answer.